fikr4n/itl-java/README.md

 [ITL (Islamic Tools and Libraries)](http://projects.arabeyes.org/project.php?proj=ITL), currently includes prayer times (salat), Hijri date, and qibla direction.

+_The license is LGPL, for more flexible library please see [ICLib](https://github.com/fikr4n/iclib-python)_

 ## Usage examples ##

 Examples below will show you how simple using this library for calculating prayer time, qibla